Looking for some DIY outdoor projects to spruce up your garden? These awesome DIY backyard ideas will help you build a better yard.

 Of course, since I’m not actually building anything right now, it’s easy to keep adding ideas to the list.
 We’ll see how many actually get done when spring rolls around.

-But anyhow, in case any of you are looking for DIY backyard ideas, I thought I would post my list of favorite garden projects.
+But anyhow, in case any of you are looking for some DIY backyard ideas, here’s my ever-growing list of my favorite garden projects.

 Build A Latticework Trellis